Brighton & Hove Sea Serpents RFC: Season 2018/2019

-Club Crest & Colours
+Club crest and colours

 The club's emblem depicts a rampant green sea serpent, carrying a white rugby ball, with a blue, rolling wave in the background, to signify the fact that Brighton & Hove is a seaside city.
-The club's colours are light blue and green, taken from the colours of the respective railings on the seafront in Brighton (light blue) and Hove (green), with the double symbolism of representing the English Channel and the South Downs which surround the city to the South and North respectively.
-The first kit used from the 2015/2016 season onwards was sponsored by the Camelford Arms, a pub situated in Brighton's gay village, and site of the first meeting of the club in November 2015.
+The club's colours are light blue and green, taken from the colours of the respective railings on the seafront in Brighton (light blue) and Hove (green), with the double symbolism of representing the English Channel and the South Downs which surround the city to the south and north respectively.
+The first kit used from the 2015/2016 season onwards was sponsored by the Camelford Arms, a pub in Brighton's gay village, and the site of the first meeting of the club in November 2015.

-Domestic League
+Domestic league

 The Sea Serpents took part in their first league campaign during the 2017/2018 season in the Sussex Division 4 East.
 The following season they were swapped to the West division.